Top aide to North Korea leader Kim Jong Un dies in car crash - KCNA

 Kim Jong Un has dismissed a string of top aides since he took over when his father died suddenly in 2011.

-In 1976, an official said to rival to then-president Kim Il Sung died in a car crash.
-In 2003, a predecessor to Kim Yang Gon died in a traffic accident and in 2010 top official Ri Je Gang also died in a car crash.
+In 1976, an official said to be a rival to then-president Kim Il Sung died in a car crash.
+In 2003, a predecessor to Kim Yang Gon died in a traffic accident and in 2010 top official Ri Je Gang also died in a crash.

 "North Korea has a long track record of suspicious deaths around high-level officials," said North Korea expert Andrei Lankov.
 "Most die either because they are machine-gunned, or they die in car crashes".